vergecurrency/MyVergies/README.md

 ## Features:

-* Sending and receiving XVG
+* Sending and receiving $XVG coins
 * Store addresses in an address book
 * Tor integrated
 * Price statistics in different fiat currencies